 The twenty-first century has seen the proliferation of two new forms of sport in mixed martial arts (MMA) and poker, which some consider to be more of a recreational activity than a sport.
 ESPN has profited tremendously from its coverage of the World Series of Poker while many other cable networks have mimicked ESPN’s business plan and televised lower level poker events.
 Even the Travel Channel found a way to get involved in the “sport” that had taken the world by storm.
 While poker has lost a little bit of its sexiness over the past couple of years, it still has a huge following, especially among the young male demographic.
+Plus, with the emergence of new ways to play games like poker through online gambling, the demand has never been greater.
+Every day players are finding online casinos not on gamstop that allow them to play poker with the chance of winning big.

 The young male demographic is also entranced by a new breed of fighting.
 Boxing is becoming a dead sport while MMA has become the topic of conversation for many.
 Names like Kimbo Slice and Brock Lesnar are mentioned quite often in conversations between teenagers, twenty-somethings, and many older and younger populations.
 CBS has had success in its coverage of Elite XC and UFC is doing just fine as a competitor.